Julien-Commes/Advent_of_Code_2024/README.md

 -> In the example above, if 'abc' is the root of a correct combination, we don't had 1 but 2 to the total as we can achieve creating 'abc' in two ways.

 This method made the algorithm find the solution in less than a second!

+## Day 20

+The script for today’s problem works for both part 1 and part 2, with the only difference being the maximum length of a cheat (```max_len_cheat``` variable).
+The approach is straightforward: first, find the path from start to end using an A* search (I choose to use A* as I already had the implementation from day 16 and day 18 available).
+Then, identify all possible shortcuts up to the specified maximum length that meet the criterion of minimum gained distance.

+To calculate the gained distance, we use the following idea:
+Since a shortcut (created by a cheat) can pass through any location on the grid, the shortest path between two points will always be a straight line.
+Therefore, the length of the shortest shortcut between two points on the original path is their L1 (Manhattan) distance.
+The gained distance is then the difference between the indexes of the two points in the original path and their L1 distance.
+The goal is to apply this formula to all pairs of points on the original path and select the ones that meet the minimum gained distance criterion.

+To speed up the process, bad candidates can be discarded before applying the formula.
+For example, pairs of points whose indexes in the original path are too close together (i.e., not separated by at least the minimum gained distance) can be skipped.
+Even if the shortcut length is zero, such pairs would not meet the gained distance requirement.

+With this optimization, the script runs in approximately 3.7 seconds on my laptop